 If you report any of these issues, Airbnb, at its discretion, will either reimburse the amount you paid through its platform, or help you find and book accommodations comparable to or better than your original booking for any unused nights left in your stay.

-This article was originally published in 2019; it was updated on February 18, 2022, with current information.
+This article was originally published in 2019; it was most recently updated in 2023, with current information.